ChristophSheep/christophreif.github.io/bio.md

 <img class="img-container-right" src="https://upload.wikimedia.org/wikipedia/commons/thumb/6/66/Jigsaw_puzzle_01_by_Scouten.jpg/1920px-Jigsaw_puzzle_01_by_Scouten.jpg"/>

-My name is Christoph Reif and I am researcher in computer science.
+My name is Christoph Reif and I am (private) researcher in computer science.
 The word of a [research](https://www.merriam-webster.com/dictionary/research) als includes the word *search*.

 I am just *search*ing for peaces that fit together to build a picture about the [truth](https://www.merriam-webster.com/dictionary/truth) and future of computing.
 Like in a [jigsaw puzzle](https://www.merriam-webster.com/dictionary/jigsaw%20puzzle).
 You just put the [right](https://www.merriam-webster.com/dictionary/right) [parts](https://www.merriam-webster.com/dictionary/parts) that fits together until you see the [whole](https://www.merriam-webster.com/dictionary/whole) image.